teamfurther/wiki.gofurther.digital/_pages/internal-workflows/finances.md

 ---
 <small class="owner">Owner: Management</small>

-This page describes how

-The following page describes the business functions required to plan and execute our social media marketing strategy.
+This page describes the steps required in order to precisely report financial status internally, to accounting and to clients.

 - [Monthly reporting](#monthly-reporting)
 - [Invoicing](#invoicing)